OPEC: 2014–2017: Oil glut

 During 2014–2015, OPEC members consistently exceeded their production ceiling, and China experienced a slowdown in economic growth.
 At the same time, US oil production nearly doubled from 2008 levels and approached the world-leading "swing producer" volumes of Saudi Arabia and Russia, due to the substantial long-term improvement and spread of shale "fracking" technology in response to the years of record oil prices.
-These developments led in turn to a plunge in US oil import requirements (moving closer to energy independence), a record volume of worldwide oil inventories, and a collapse in oil prices that continued into early 2016.
+These developments led to a plunge in US oil import requirements (moving closer to energy independence), a record volume of worldwide oil inventories, and a collapse in oil prices that continued into early 2016.

 In spite of global oversupply, on 27 November 2014 in Vienna, Saudi oil minister Ali Al-Naimi blocked appeals from poorer OPEC members for production cuts to support prices.
 Naimi argued that the oil market should be left to rebalance itself competitively at lower price levels, strategically rebuilding OPEC's long-term market share by ending the profitability of high-cost US shale oil production.
 As he explained in an interview:

 Is it reasonable for a highly efficient producer to reduce output, while the producer of poor efficiency continues to produce?
 That is crooked logic.
 If I reduce, what happens to my market share?
 The price will go up and the Russians, the Brazilians, US shale oil producers will take my share...
 We want to tell the world that high-efficiency producing countries are the ones that deserve market share.
 That is the operative principle in all capitalist countries...
 One thing is for sure: Current prices [roughly US$60/bbl] do not support all producers.